Comunidad Valenciana Travel Guide

 The Comunidad Valenciana is an area of highly diverse landscapes, from its inland mountain ranges to its sandy beaches and pebbled coves.
 Delightful coastal towns are described in detail in our Comunidad Valenciana Travel Guide, it is the perfect place to enjoy a break in the sun and to experience the Spanish culture first-hand.
 Excellent transport links mean that you can travel to local attractions, as well as other areas in a relatively short space of time.
 The area boasts two fully operating airports, Alicante and Valencia, and a third airport is currently under construction in Castellón.
 Ferry routes travel daily between Valencia or Denia and the Balearic Isles and there are also longer distance ferries that travel from Alicante to Algeria.

-The autononomous community of Valencia in Spain shares some characteristics similar to those of the Cape Verde islands off Africa's Western Coast.
-Have as well a look at Cape Verde travel.
 With over 800,000 inhabitants, the region’s capital, Valencia, is a lively city with plenty to see and do.
 Particularly worth a visit is the ‘Ciudad de las Artes y las Ciencias’, a huge complex with an IMAX cinema, science museum, arts centre and the largest aquarium in Europe, where you can walk through glass tunnels as sharks and rays swim overhead.
 A more recent attraction not to be missed is Bioparc, where natural habitats have been recreated for rhinos, lions, gorillas, elephants and countless other species.
 ‘Invisible’ barriers make this seem like a true safari experience!
 Another relatively new addition to the city is the Valencia Street Circuit, a Formula 1 circuit which winds around the port and is to host the 2012 Formula 1 Grand Prix of Europe in June.